Rajpratik71/linux-manPages/pamfile.md

        pamfile [-allimages] [file ...]

 DESCRIPTION
        Reads one or more Netpbm files as input.
-Writes out short descrip‐ tions of the image type, size, etc.  This is mostly for use  in  shell scripts, so the format is not particularly pretty.
+Writes out short descriptions of the image type, size, etc.  This is mostly for use in shell scripts, so the format is not particularly pretty.

 OPTIONS
        -allimages
               Describe  every  image  in  each input file.
 Without this option, pamfile describes only the first image in each input file.
 Note that before July 2000, a file could not contain more than one image and many programs ignore all but the first.

 SEE ALSO
        pam(5), file(1)